 Types of Strains

 A Sativa strain is grown tall and thin with the capability of growing up to 12 feet tall.
 It takes much longer to mature, compared to other strain types.
 It is often found in hot and dry climates, such as Central America, Africa, and Southeast Asia.
 Sativa strains are best known for their energizing effects and produce more of a head high.
-You may experience reduced anxiety, while your creativity and focus are amplified.

 An Indica strain is grown short, stocky, and bushy.
 Instead of growing tall, it has chunky leaves that will grow wider and more broad than other types.
 The plant grows much faster than the Sativa strain and is known to produce more buds as well.
 The Indica strain thrives in harsh and dry climates of the Hindu Kush Mountains, such as Afghanistan, Pakistan, Turkey, and India.
 Indica strains are best known for their calming, full-body effects.
-You may experience relaxation, reduced insomnia, and sedating effects.

 Cannabis growers take multiple strains and cross them with one another to create new and unique strains, allowing them to target a range of effects.
 A Hybrid strain may differ in appearance due to the combination of Sativa and Indica parent strains.
 Hybrid strains are considered Indica-dominant, Sativa-dominant, or they could offer a balance between the two.
 Hybrid strains are grown on a farm but oftentimes grown in greenhouses where the environment is controlled.
 You may experience a range of effects and it totally depends on the parent strains of what those effects will be.